 CO.
-No. Upon completion of the course, the students will be able to PSO Addressed K Level CO-1 show interest in the art of staging Shakespearean plays and indulge in research on Shakespearean oeuvre.
+No. Upon completion of the course, the students will be able to PSO K Level be able to Addressed CO-1 show interest in the art of staging Shakespearean plays and indulge in research on Shakespearean oeuvre.
 1, 3 1 CO-2 illustrate the nature of theatres and audience of the Elizabethan age.
 1, 3 2 CO-3 apply Shakespeare's plays and sonnets in relation to their respective social, historical, cultural, political and modern contexts.
 3, 4 3 CO-4 outline the linguistic richness and figurative language of Shakespeare's works.
 2, 3 4 CO-5 evaluate Shakespeare's works within the critical and theoretical framework and emerge as creative writers.
 4, 5 5